 - 9.2 Membership. - a.
 The Standards Committee will be composed of five members of the Council.
 At least one independent person will be invited to attend.
 The Political Balance Rules do not strictly apply to the Standards Committee, but will be applied to the Councillor membership of the Committee.
 No more than one Councillor member of the Standards Committee may be a member of the Cabinet and that member may not be the Leader of the Council. - b.
 The appointment of independent person(s) must be approved by a majority of the members of the Council. - c.
-A meeting of the Standards Committee will not be quorate unless at least three members are present for its duration. - d Members of the Standards Committee may not appoint substitutes.
+A meeting of the Standards Committee will not be quorate unless at least three members are present for its duration. - d.
+Members of the Standards Committee may on written application to the Monitoring Officer (or Deputy Monitoring Officer) at least three working days prior to the meeting appoint substitutes only if in the opinion of the Monitoring Officer (or Deputy Monitoring Officer) in consultation with the Chair or Vice Chair of the Standards Committee sitting councillors have a conflict of interest in any matter to be considered."